csobecks/PaulGroovy/README.md

 - discord-player
 - discord-player-youtubei
 - googlethis
-- mediaplex

-You will also need ffmpeg which can be installed from their website here: https://ffmpeg.org

 ## How To Get Running
+Pray

-Start by running generateoath.js.
-Take the output and put it into the config.json file under the `youtube` object.
-From there you should be able to run the index.js file and you're up and running!
+Put token in the config.json, from there you should be able to run the index.js file and you're up and running!